Nwafor6/React-Newsletter-Design-Template/Readme.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.

-## Acknowledgments

-- This project was inspired by various Todo applications and serves as a learning project for React.
-- Thanks to the React community for providing helpful documentation and tutorials.

-Feel free to modify and expand on this template to provide more information specific to your Todo application.